jackyzha0/quartz/content/notes/18-internal-routing.md

 	- Metric is hop-count, and metric of 16 indicates unreachbility
 ![](https://i.imgur.com/aah2vDU.png)

+> [!INFO] one you know a path. tell you neighbor about the path. send information only to neighbors.

+**only for interior routing**

 RIP Metric
 Network with Fast Ethernet links between A-B and B-C, and a 802.11g backup link A-C What is RIP’s next hop for A to C?
 ![](https://i.imgur.com/gjfIIca.png)
+> [!INFO] would always choose A-C directly which is not ideal. this is becuase the only metric is hop count. not the cost of the hop

 RIP Limitations (1)
 - No Variable Length Subnet Masks support